Big Cypress Fox Squirrel

 -

-field of vision.
-They also have a well developed sense of smell and hearing.
+and a wide field of vision.
+They also have a well developed sense of smell

 -

-teeth).
-Squirrels have upper and lower incisor teeth followed by a gap
+have 22 teeth).
+Squirrels have upper and lower incisor teeth followed by

-called a diastema.
-The diastema is where the canine teeth would
+a gap called a diastema.
+The diastema is where the canine teeth

-normally be found in carnivorous animals such as cats or dogs, or omnivorous
+would normally be found in carnivorous animals such as cats or dogs, or

-animals such as monkeys.
-Behind the diastema are the cheek or grinding
+omnivorous animals such as monkeys.
+Behind the diastema are the cheek or

 -

-for the enormous amount of wear that comes from a herbivorous diet.
+grow to compensate for the enormous amount of wear that comes from a herbivorous

 -